 Morgan Hill State Forest and Labrador Hollow Unique Area are often referred to as one and the same, and to a certain extent, it is true.
 The New York State Department of Environmental Conservation (DEC) refers to the two as the Hill and Hollow unit.
 They are, for the most part, contiguous parcels.
 Though their boundary to the north actually diverges (divided by a parcel of private land), they are, in effect, still connected by the North Country Trail which bisects the property.
 Visitors commonly access Morgan Hill through trails that originate within the boundaries of Labrador Hollow.

 The best trips to the area include both locations and combine the striking scenery from Labrador Hollow with the rugged wildness of Morgan Hill.
-However, Morgan Hill remains the destination of choice for more serious hikers, backpackers, and those who want an extra challenge.
+However, Morgan Hill remains the destination of choice for more serious hikers, bikers, backpackers, and those who want an extra challenge.

 Camping is prohibited in Labrador Hollow but is easily accessible within Morgan Hill.
 In addition to backcountry camping, there is a lean-to as well as twelve roadside campsites near Spruce Pond; camping here is free but requires a permit.
 However, despite being in a well-patrolled, quiet state forest well-off the beaten path, the designated sites are rumored to be more loud and raucous than many campers prefer.